Compared: Deer Rifles in the Field

 One factor that turned out to be irrelevant, but to which an obsessive amount of attention is paid by many hunters and most reviewers, is accuracy.
 All of the rifles were carefully sighted-in at the range before being taken hunting.
 All of them proved sufficiently accurate to reliably kill a blacktail deer within their maximum point blank range (MPBR).
 That is all the accuracy necessary in a deer rifle.

-Let us reiterate that these are deer hunting rifles that belong to the members of the Guns and Shooting Online staff.
-These are not "loaners" from the various manufacturers sent for review, but rifles we have purchased for our own use with our hard earned dollars.
-There are no clinkers included in this article, so the resultant grades are not a typical bell curve.
-The grades that follow represent our subjective evaluation of these particular rifles for hunting blacktail deer.
-The scores would likely be quite different for some other application.
+Let us reiterate that the rifles compared in this article belong to the members of the Guns and Shooting Online staff.
+These are not "loaners" from the various manufacturers sent for review, but rifles we have purchased for our own use with our hard earned dollars, so the resultant grades are not a typical bell curve.
+The letter grades that follow represent our subjective evaluation of these particular rifles for deer hunting.
+The scores might be different for some other application.
+The deer rifles that follow are addressed in alphabetical order.

 This falling block single shot is certainly among the handsomest rifles in the group.
 Both wood and metal are impeccably finished.
 It is stocked in select, well figured and nicely checkered, walnut.